Atlantic Canada

 Atlantic Canada, also called the Atlantic provinces (provinces de l'Atlantique), is the region of Eastern Canada comprising four provinces: New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.
 As of 2021, the landmass of the four Atlantic provinces was approximately 488,000 km2, and had a population of over 2.4 million people.
 The term Atlantic Canada was popularized following the admission of Newfoundland as a Canadian province in 1949.
 The province of Newfoundland and Labrador is not included in the Maritimes, another significant regional term, but is included in Atlantic Canada.

 History

-The Atlantic Provinces are the historical territories of the Mi'kmaq, Naskapi, Beothuk and Nunatsiavut peoples.
+The Atlantic Provinces are the historical territories of the Mi'kmaq, Wolastoqiyik, Naskapi, Beothuk and Nunatsiavut peoples.
 The people of Nunatsiavut are the Labrador Inuit (Labradormiut), who are descended from the Thule people.